ulissigroup/F22-06-325/_sources/software.md

 Like in 06-262, we will mostly use python in this class.
 In addition to google colab, I have also set up a course JupyterHub server.

+## Printing your assignments

+As you saw in 06-262, printing jupyter notebooks in colab is a bit hit or miss and sometimes the output is a hard to read or missing graphs.
+The situation should be better with jupyterlab:
+* Try file -> save and export notebook as -> pdf
+* Try file -> save and export notebook as -> html, open the link, then save the output as PDF

+Either way, double check the resulting PDF is complete and contains all of the output!

 ## Course JupyterHub

 As a trial this semester, I am running a JupyterHub server for this course to provide persistent python environments with a number of helpful python packages pre-installed.
 This has a number of advantages: